-Michael Schickentanz explains: “For the first time, we could identify where inventory in production would rise unintentionally due to an imbalance between order backlog and plant performance.
+This was revelatory for Schickentanz: “For the first time, we could identify where inventory in production would rise unintentionally due to an imbalance between order backlog and plant performance.
 We could also predict which machines might encounter material shortages.
 OMP provides a transparent view giving planners the opportunity to test and evaluate alternatives.
 This is how we managed to cut overall lead times and reduce our work-in-process.”

 After completing the detailed production planning project, VDM Metals went on to implement Forecasting and Sales & Operations Planning to support the company’s mid-term and budget planning.
-“We again had to manage some change issues,” says Michael Schickentanz.
-“But we’ve been able to convince the process owner by demonstrating the added value of advanced forecasting features such as comprehensive statistics, collaborative loops, graphical visualization and customizable reporting.”
+“We again had to manage some change issues,” says Schickentanz.
+“But we’ve been able to convince the process owner by demonstrating the added value of advanced forecasting features such as comprehensive statistics, collaborative loops, graphical visualization, and customizable reporting.”

 Both budget forecasting and rolling monthly forecasting have been implemented in less than six months, and Sales & Operations Planning followed six months later.

 Supply chain optimization projects such as those carried out at VDM Metals require the full support of senior management to be successful, according to Sehner: “Our management supported us from the start, and they still do.
 This means we can put together strong project teams of highly skilled people throughout the entire organization.
 We are also very lucky to have a top-quality in-house center of competence for sales, SCM, and support solutions.
 Having a solid and reliable data management program is equally indispensable.”